This week, an original essay by Adam Farrer. Image by Emma Gibbs.

 “I guess you could draw some on.”

-He smiled weakly and playfully told me to fuck off and turned to peck at his keyboard.
+He smiled weakly and playfully told me to fuck off then turned to peck at his keyboard.
 Part of me was disappointed.
 I expected more.
 Robert had always been a man of high emotion.
 He had lived and reacted big.
 And I had learnt from him.

 His examples showed me what to do and what not to do.
 They revealed the mysteries of the world.
 He taught me how much alcohol is too much.
 What a clitoris was and where.
 How to gut a fish with a saw-backed hunting knife and why I would never want to.
-I learnt about music, drugs, fear and pain.
+I learned about music, drugs, fear and pain.
 That I don’t like horror films.
 That I like pro-wrestling.
 That farts are funny if you light them and funnier still when they set fire to your trousers.
 That older brothers’ bedrooms contain magazines featuring naked women that will flip a switch in your midsection that can never be turned off.
 He showed me what it was like to be held down and farted on.
 To be punched.
-To have an axe thrown at me twice during a camping trip that we never spoke of.
+To have an axe thrown at me twice during a camping trip that we never spoke of again.
 How to swear.
 To shoot an air gun.
 To play ‘Smoke on the Water’ on the guitar.
 And now, what it was it was like to love your brother harder than he knew and have him become a stranger.

 ADAM FARRER is a columnist, short story writer and spoken word performer whose work has been published on The Real Story and as part of National Flash Fiction Day 2015.